-So, what is it?
 Created by French general practitioner and nutritionist Pierre Dukan in the 1970s, the Dukan diet is a high-protein, low-carb eating plan that promises fast (and permanent) weight loss without feeling hungry.
 It gained popularity in the early 2000s when a Dukan diet book was published and sold millions of copies, as well as in 2011 when it was reported that Kate Middleton used the diet before her wedding.

-And how does it work?
 There are four stages of the diet.
 The first phase (“attack”) typically lasts two to seven days and gives dieters 68 high-protein foods (like meat and eggs) to choose from with zero carbs allowed.
 Next is the “cruise” phase where a limited amount of carbs (32 non-starchy vegetables, to be exact) are introduced.
 The average length of this stage is three days for each pound you want to lose.
 The “consolidation” phase introduces a few more forbidden foods (like fruit and dairy) plus two celebration meals per week where dieters can eat anything they want (almost—a few restrictions still apply).
 This lasts five days for every pound lost in the previous phase.
 Finally, stage four (“stabilization”) allows for foods from all food groups and is about lifetime maintenance.